ArtemioUrbina/MDFourier/README.md

 - sort.h for tim sort.
 - Incomplete Beta Function.

-The pre-compiled executable of the Analysis Software for Windows is created with MinGW, and statically linked for distribution against these libraries:
+The pre-compiled executable of the Analysis Software for Windows is created with MSYS2 UCRT64, and statically linked for distribution against these libraries:

-- fftw-3.3.8
+- fftw 3.3.10-5
 - plotutils-2.6
-- libpng-1.5.30
+- libpng 1.6.53-1
-- flac-1.3.3
+- flac-1.5.0

 The makefiles to compile either version are provided with the source code.